emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 For example, to generate bindings for a hypothetical **library.a** compiled with Emscripten run *emcc* with ``--whole-archive`` compiler flag::

-   emcc --bind -o library.js -Wl,--whole-archive library.a -Wl,--no-whole-archive
+   emcc -lembind -o library.js -Wl,--whole-archive library.a -Wl,--no-whole-archive

 Classes
 =======